rajputs37/react-solid-signals/README.md

 ```

 `memosizedData` is also a signal and have the same two getters `{ jsx, value }`.
 The memosizedData signal will be updated only when the counter signal is changed.
+The hook also accepts a 3rd argument as `defaultValue`, if provided then the defaultValue will be used to initilize the signal.

 ## Show - If
 In React while using state we use conditional rendering like the below